 - Once the oil is heated, fry the wings in small batches for 15 - 20 minutes.
 You want the skin to start to render a bit, but you don't want the wings to start browning so make sure to keep the oil under 250°F.

 - Place fried wings on brown baking paper or paper towels to drain.
 Let sit at room temperature for an hour.
-Alternatively, you can refrigerate the wings for up to 3 days until you're ready for the second fry.
-If you do this, I would let them warm up a bit before frying.
+Alternatively, or if you need longer than 1 hour to fry, you can refrigerate the wings for up to 3 days until you're ready for the second fry.
+Just remember that cold wings may need a few more minutes to cook.

 - When you're ready to fry the wings, heat the oil to 375 - 400°F. It's fine to use the same oil as earlier.